reshmabidikar/slate/source/includes/_subscription.md

 **Returns**

-A `204` http status without content.
+If successful, returns a status code of 204 and an empty body.

 ## Blocking State

-See section [Account Blocing State](#account-blocking-state) for an introduction.
+See section [Account Blocing State](#account-blocking-state) for an introduction to blocking states.

 ### Block a subscription

-Provides an low level interface to add `BlockingState` event for this subscription.
+Provides a low level interface to add a `BlockingState` event for this subscription.

 **HTTP Request**